Test ID: Q10 Coenzyme Q10, Reduced and Total, Plasma

 ≥18 years: 92-98%

-Miles MV, Horn PS, Tang PH, et al: Age-related changes in plasma coenzyme Q10 concentrations and redox state in apparently healthy children and adults.
-Clin Chim Acta 2004;34:139-144
+Miles MV, Horn PS, Tang PH, et al. Age-related changes in plasma coenzyme Q10 concentrations and redox state in apparently healthy children and adults.
+Clin Chim Acta.
+2004;34:139-144

-Day(s) and Time(s) Performed
+Day(s) Performed

 Test Classification

 This test was developed and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
-This test has not been cleared or approved by the U.S. Food and Drug Administration.CPT Code Information
+It has not been cleared or approved by the US Food and Drug Administration.CPT Code Information

 82542